bigcommerce/dev-docs/docs/api-docs/catalog/price-list-overview.md

 Under `discount_rules` the `type` is set to `price_list` and the `price_list_id` is 1.
 Which is the id of the price list the group has been assigned to.

-## Price List Assignments
+## Price List assignments
-Price List Assignment assigns a Price List to a specific sales Channel.
+Price List assignment assigns a Price List to a specific sales Channel.
 This association lets you define custom pricing for shoppers only on a specific external site or platform.
-Price List Assignments combined with a Customer Group assignment allows you to target specifically more logged in customers shopping on that channel.
+Price List assignments combined with a Customer Group assignment allows you to target specifically more logged in customers shopping on that channel.

 See [Channels, Sites, and Routes](https://developer.bigcommerce.com/api-reference/cart-checkout/channels-listings-api) for further documentation.